 Every day, we spend hours with teens applying to university.
-They tell us how they base a good part of their self-esteem on whether an institution deems them smart enough or good enough.
-To students who have barely glimpsed the challenges of life, getting into university serves as the ultimate validation for their level of ability, potential, work ethic and societal acceptance.
+Students often share how their self-esteem depends on whether an institution deems them good enough.
+Students view college acceptance as the ultimate validation of their ability level, potential, work ethic, and societal acceptance.

 - A passion for golf